itamarLaufer/ai-player/README.md

     }
 }
 ```
-We created for the Move class an Enum Sign
+We created for the Move class an Enum Sign, represnting the sign in tic tac toe (X O) and E for empty tile.
 ```
 public enum Sign {
     /**